Softball: Batting and pitching

+Ball in play

 The batter attempts to swing the bat and hit the ball fair (into the field of play).
 After a successful hit the batter becomes a base runner (or runner) and must run to first base.
 The defense attempts to field the ball and may throw the ball freely between players, so one player can field the ball while another moves to a position to put out the runner.
 The defense can tag the runner, by touching the runner with the ball while the runner is not on a base.
 The defense can also touch first base while in possession of the ball; in this case it is sufficient to beat the batter to first base and an actual tag of the batter is unnecessary.
 A runner is said to be "thrown out" when the play involves two or more defensive players.
 Runners generally cannot be put out when touching a base, but only one runner may occupy a base at any time and runners may not pass each other.
 When a ball is batted into play, runners generally must attempt to advance if there are no open bases behind them; for example, a runner on first base must run to second base if the batter puts the ball in play.
 In such a situation, the defense can throw to the base that the lead runner is attempting to take (a force out), and the defense can then also throw to the previous base.
 This can result in a multiple-out play: a double play is two outs, while a triple play, a very rare occurrence, is three outs.
 Runners with an open base behind them are not forced to advance and do so at their own risk; the defense must tag such runners directly to put them out rather than tagging the base.